Local governance tips for mother-in-law apartments, tiny homes, and backyard casitas.

 More and more homeowners today are thinking about redoing their basement, building an addition to their existing home or garage, or even putting up a seperate, miniature home in their backyard so they can support an aging relative, help an adult child save for a house, or just get someone else to help pay for their mortgage.

 Since pressure to solve the housing affordability crisis in your community (at least in Utah) doesn’t look to let up anytime soon, accessory dwelling units (ADUs) could play a big part of the solution.

 An accessory dwelling unit is just that—an independent living space on a residential lot that is in addition to the primary dwelling unit.
 To count as an ADU, the space must have its own kitchen and bathroom facilities, entryway, in addition to its own designated on-site parking space(s).

 These secondary dwelling units come in two forms: attached/internal accessory dwelling units and detached accessory dwelling units.
 The sole difference being whether or not they are physically connected to (or part of) the primary residence or a separate, detached structure.
-Cities and towns sometimes regulate the two types of ADUs slightly differently, but the basic concept is the same.
+Recent changes by the Utah State Legislature regulates the two types of ADUs slightly differently, but the basic concepts are the same.

 The following are common examples of accessory dwelling units:

 - Tiny homes (site built structures with 400 square feet of space or less).

 - Habitable spaces built onto existing accessory structures.

 - Park model recreational vehicles (yes, they’re cute, but they are only designed and certified to be used as temporary living facilities and are not rated for full time use).

 - Awesome treehouses (unless they have plumbing and a kitchen).